Match & Mend: Minimally Invasive Local Reassembly for Patching N-day Vulnerabilities in ARM Binaries: Automatic Binary Patching

 \subsubsection{Reference Handling}

-The algorithm reassembles all references of the patch such that the patch is integrated seamlessly into the vulnerable binary.
+The algorithm resolves the symbolic mapping of all references of the patch such that the patch is integrated seamlessly into the vulnerable binary.
 We distinguish whether the destination of the reference lies inside or outside the function.
 For references with their destination \emph{inside} the function, no further modifications are necessary, as all addressing is relative.
 For references with their destination \emph{outside} the function, the algorithm again distinguishes between \emph{control} references and \emph{data} references.

 In case of a control reference (\textbf{C3}) the algorithm first invokes the function \lstinline|GetMatchedRef()|, which returns the matched reference, if there is one (e.g., another function in the binary).
 Changing control references to their matched destination connects the patch with the vulnerable binary.
 The function \lstinline|Replace()| updates the reference's destination to the matched destination address.
 Then the algorithm reassembles the updated instruction in the vulnerable binary.
 If there is no matched reference, this means that the destination of the reference is not part of the vulnerable binary.
 By construction, it is thus part of the patch and will be added to the processing queue, allowing the algorithm to reassemble this function as well.
 Until then, the algorithm modifies the destination of the reference to point to a free location in the vulnerable binary, saving the new address to be used later as a starting point for the affected function.